-All students should be aware that they will be evaluated (rechecks) by their clinical instructor during each semester, to determine whether the student continues to perform competently in any of the Clinical Competency Categories which the student has previously tested out in.
+All students should be aware that they will be evaluated (rechecks) by their clinical preceptor during each semester, to determine whether the student continues to perform competently in any prior successfully completed clinical competency.
 This competency recheck will be unannounced and unscheduled, and all students are required to participate in this recheck.
-This competency check will be figured into the student's Clinical Experience grade.
+This competency check will be figured into the student's clinical experience grade.